udacity/create-your-own-adventure/english/coffee/novel/full-length-novel.md

 about the existential angst of post-modernism and the effects it has on the average citizen of the global industrial complex.

+The book also includes an informative appendix on flying mackerel and where to catch them.

 You just written a full-length novel, now what do you do?

 [Sell the movie rights](../hollywood/hollywood.md)